 For the neat and tidy, the SuperDanny Tower is perfect.
 It can sit pretty on a desk or table or stand up nicely in the corner of a room.
 With its retractable power cord, you won't have too many untidy cables.
 Plus it has six USB ports, which is a huge convenience.
 The ability to be able to switch off individual outlets is also a bonus.

-If you want the option to also be able to wirelessly charge devices then the GLCON (opens in new tab) power tower is for you.
+If you want the option to also be able to wirelessly charge devices then the GLCON power tower is for you.
 Again, it can look pretty on your desk.
-The wireless charger is Qi-compatible, it can fast charge iPhone and Samsung devices, though you do need the relevant adapters.
-If you're looking for a surge protector with the bonus of wireless charging, this is a solid choice.
+The wireless charger is Qi-compatible, it can fast charge the best Android phones, though you do need the relevant adapters.
+It's also great to quickly top off a laptop, like one of our favorite Chromebooks, the Acer Chromebook Spin 714.

 Andrew Myrick is a Senior Editor at Android Central.
 He enjoys everything to do with technology, including tablets, smartphones, and everything in between.
 Perhaps his favorite past-time is collecting different headphones, even if they all end up in the same drawer.